-The size of the unit of inspection, or sample (as the minimum number of individuals to be examined) to be selected for inspection, at a specified level of infection, in a specified lot size is indicated in Tables 1, 3 and 4 of ISPM no. 31 Methodologies for sampling of consignments (IPPC, 2009).
-For X. fastidiosa, the level of confidence should allow reliable detection of the lowest possible level of infestation.
+The size of the unit of inspection (the minimum number of individuals to be examined) to be selected for inspection at a specified level of infection in a specified lot size is indicated in Tables 1, 3 and 4 of ISPM no. 31 Methodologies for sampling of consignments (IPPC, 2009).
+For X. fastidiosa the level of confidence should allow reliable detection of a level of infestation which is as low as possible.
 All lots which include symptomatic plants should be sampled for testing, with the sample including a representative range of symptoms.